 1. University Conduct Board Membership Selection

 a.
-The Office of the Dean of Student Life shall conduct a selection process for students, faculty members, and staff to serve on University Conduct Boards.
-The Office of the Dean of Student Life shall appoint members to serve on a specific hearing panel on a random basis, whenever possible.
-The Office of the Dean of Student Life shall make every attempt to ensure that Board members reflect the full diversity of the University.
+The Office of Student Conduct and Community Standards shall conduct a selection process for students, faculty, and staff to serve on University Conduct Board.
+The Office of Student Conduct & Community Standards shall appoint members to serve on a specific hearing panel on a random basis, whenever possible, and make every attempt to ensure that Board members reflect the full diversity of the University.

 a.
-Hearing panels are composed of five individuals: three (3) students, one (1) faculty member, and one (1) staff member.
-Hearing panel members are randomly selected by the Office of the Dean of Student Life from the members of the University Conduct Board.
+Hearing panels are composed of any combination of five students, faculty, and staff, with students comprising the majority of the hearing panel.
+Hearing panel members are randomly selected by the Office of the Office of Student Conduct & Community Standards from the members of the University Conduct Board.

 b.
-The Office of the Dean of Student Life shall appoint the Chair of each hearing panel.
+The Office of Student Conduct & Community Standards shall appoint the Chair of each hearing panel.
+The Chair is a non-voting member of the hearing panel.

 a.
-Quorum for a hearing panel shall be four (4) members of the Board (in any combination).
+Quorum for a hearing panel shall be five (5) voting members of the Board (in any combination).

 b.
-If less than the required number is present at the opening of the hearing, the hearing shall be postponed until four (4) members can be convened.
-These requirements in this subsection may be waived upon written agreement of the Conduct Officer, the complainant, and the respondent.
+If less than five voting members of the Board are present at the opening of a hearing, the hearing may be postponed until five (5) voting members can be convened, or, upon written agreement of the chairperson, complainant, and respondent, the requirements in this subsection may be waived.

 c.
-Any member of a hearing panel may recuse him- or herself voluntarily.
-If there is no quorum due to a member's recusal, the hearing will be delayed until an alternate member of the University Conduct Board pool can be selected.
+Any member of a hearing panel may recuse him or herself voluntarily.
+Participation of a hearing panel member can also be challenged by a complainant or respondent.
+If there is no quorum due to a member’s recusal or removal, the hearing will be delayed until an alternate member of the University Conduct Board can be selected.

 4. Prehearing Procedures